Protein Cheesecake

 How to make a protein cheesecake

-1. Make a low-carb cheesecake crust – combine almond flour, coconut flour, baking powder, xanthan gum, salt in a food processor.
-Then cut in cold butter until coarse crumbled form.
-Press into the springform pan and bake.
+1. Make the crust – Pulse almond flour, coconut flour, brown sugar substitute, baking powder, xanthan gum, and salt in a food processor.
+Cut in cold cubed butter and vanilla until you get a coarse crumble.
+Press into a 9-inch springform pan and bake at 350 degrees for 9 minutes.
+I press it about 1/4 inch thick along the bottom and slightly up the sides.

-2. Make cheesecake protein filling – Mix softened cream cheese and low-carb or Greek yogurt until smooth.
-Then mix in protein powder, sweetener, vanilla and eggs.
+2. Mix the filling – Beat softened cream cheese and Greek yogurt until smooth.
+Then add protein powder, sweetener, vanilla, and eggs.
+I mix on medium speed just until combined.
+Overmixing adds air, which means more cracks.

 Key ingredients